hinsoned/Active_Recall_Pro/README.md

 ## TODO:
 1. Create initial notes app following tutorial: https://www.youtube.com/watch?v=dam0GPOAvVI
+    - Figure out pyache issue.
+What is it?
 2. Convert Notes to flashcards
 3. Enable Images in flashcards
 4. Enable flashcards to be organized in to decks